-Ensure good co-ordination and consultation within and across specific voluntary sectors of the cultural scene

-- Map the existing voluntary and trust sector network on the cultural scene to clarify the variety of roles and interests - review the existing methods of co-ordination and consultation and identify gaps and opportunities for improvement

-Improve public access to information about the cultural scene and opportunities for individuals and groups

-- Produce a cultural activities contact guide for the public, with key contacts within the IOW Council and other key agencies to contribute to the accurate direction of enquiries about cultural facilities and activities - Publish a fully comprehensive annual Events Calendar for residents and visitors - Optimise the use of the Library Service and the many public arts, leisure and museum buildings and attractions as an important vehicle for public information

-Improve the quality of communication and co-ordination between the very wide range of statutory, public, not-for profit and voluntary organisations that operate in the cultural field and across the Island

-- Develop an all-embracing Cultural Forum for the Island to ensure the most effective partnership of all parties interested in the cultural life of the Island - Organise an annual Cultural Forum Conference and Exhibition which draws together every island interest and organisation across the cultural scene - Identify the key sectors comprising the Forum and having shared interests e.g. attractions, accommodation, events, etc. (including existing trade and specialist organisations) that can potentially form sector divisions of the Forum - Improve cross-cutting communication across the various sections of the Isle of Wight Council that have an active involvement in the cultural scene

-Use this Strategy to inform members of the community of the Island's cultural scene and its potential for them, and assist statutory and non-statutory organisations in their own planning

-- use this Strategy as a means of supporting the work and plans of strategic agencies (e.g. AONB's Management Plan) - ensure that specific and compatible strategies are in place to address key components of the cultural scene (e.g. arts, sport, museums, events, environmental management) and distribute these strategies in summary format to all relevant interests - publish the final Cultural Strategy in an attractive, user friendly format and distribute widely - establish a representative monitoring group to prepare an Annual Action Plan and review implementation of the Strategy
+OBJECTIVES OUTCOMES OBJECTIVE 21: Ensure good co-ordination and consultation within and across specific voluntary sectors of the cultural scene The variety of roles and interests in the cultural scene will have been clarified by mapping the existing voluntary and trust sector network Improvements will have been made in the knowledge base of those organisations in the cultural sector about each others OBJECTIVE 22: Improve public access to information about the cultural scene and opportunities for individuals and groups The accurate direction of enquiries about cultural facilities and activities will have been achieved through the produce a cultural activities contact guide A fully comprehensive annual Events Calendar for residents and visitors will be published OBJECTIVE 22.
+Decision makers will recognise and make use of the of the Library Service and the many public arts, leisure and museum buildings and attractions as an important vehicles for the dissemination of public information An effective partnership of all parties interested OBJECTIVE 23: Improve the quality of communication and co-ordination between the very wide range of statutory, public, not-for profit and voluntary organisations that operate in the cultural field in the cultural life of the Island will be established and the profile and import of the cultural services will be more widely recognised amongst decision makers and across the Island An annual Cultural Forum Conference and Exhibition which draws together every island interest and organisation across the cultural scene will be part of the cultural development scene Some key sectors of the cultural partnership, having shared interests e.g. attractions, accommodation, events, etc. (including existing trade and specialist organisations) will have formed mutual support groups.
+Cross-cutting communication across the various sections of the Isle of Wight Council that have an active involvement in the cultural scene will be improved OBJECTIVE 24: Use this Strategy to inform members of the community of the Island's cultural scene and This Strategy will be seen as a core source document in supporting the work and plans of strategic agencies (e.g. AONB's Management Plan) its potential for them, and assist statutory and non-statutory organisations in their own planning Specific and compatible strategies will be in place to address key components of the cultural scene (e.g. arts, sport, museums, events, environmental management) and distributed widely to all potentially interested parties This Cultural Strategy will be published in an attractive, user friendly format and distributed widely to ensure buy in from the whole Island community A representative monitoring group will be established to link with the LSP and to prepare Annual Action Plans, review implementation of the Strategy and guide its future direction and delivery in partnership with the LSP POTENTIAL PARTNERS Isle of Wight Council (and especially) Solent TV Sports Development Unit Arts Development Unit Wight Leisure Radio Solent Tourism Services Town & Parish Councils, Libraries, Museums and ArchivesCommunications Unit Community Forums Island Volunteers Local Strategic Partnership IW County Press IW Radio